 4. Cash flow projection

-A cash flow projection gives you a clear look at what money will be left at the end of each month, enabling you to plan possible expansion or other investments.
-It also enables superior budgeting, such as spending less one month for the anticipated cash needs of another.
+A cash flow projection gives you a clear look at what money is expected to be left at the end of each month, enabling you to plan a possible expansion or other investments.
+It also helps you budget smarter, such as spending less one month for the anticipated cash needs of another month.

 5. Break-even analysis

 Break-even analysis is also the best way to determine your pricing.
-The appropriate price for your products and services can improve profit faster than increasing output.
-A break-even analysis can tell you how many units you'd need to sell at various price points to cover your costs.
-You should aim to set a price that gives you a comfortable margin over your expenses while remaining competitive.
+A break-even analysis can tell you how many units you need to sell at various price points to cover your costs.
+You should aim to set a price that gives you a comfortable margin over your expenses while allowing your business to remain competitive.

 6. Operations plan

 To run your business as efficiently as possible, craft a detailed overview of your operational needs.
-Understanding what roles are required to operate your business at various volumes of output, how much output or work each employee can handle, and the costs of each stage of your supply chain will allow you to make informed decisions for your business's growth and efficiency.
+Understanding what roles are required to operate your business at various volumes of output, how much output or work each employee can handle, and the costs of each stage of your supply chain aid you in making informed decisions for your business’s growth and efficiency.